• College life

 It is a non-profit entity that Born in Madrid in 1978 and whose action is translated into providing services, defending rights and being an agent of social change.
 It represents the associative movement of intellectual disabilities in the Community of Madrid.

-La Full Inclusion Madrid mission, is to contribute, from its ethical commitment, with support and opportunities, to which each person with intellectual or developmental disabilities and their family can develop their project quality of life, as well as to promote its inclusion , the citizen fully law in a fair and supportive society.
+La Full Inclusion Madrid mission, is to contribute, from its ethical commitment, with support and opportunities, to which each person with intellectual or developmental disabilities and their family can develop their project quality of life, as well as to promote its inclusion , the citizen fully right in a fair and supportive society.

 More information in https://www.plenainclusion.org/